Gustoaxel/Statistical-autoencoder/README.md

 # Statistical-autoencoder

 This is an implementation of : Efficient classification using the latent space of a Non-Parametric Supervised Autoencoder for metabolomics datasets of clinical studies.
-In this repository, you will find the code to perform the clinical study described in the paper.
-For the statistical and comparison part, you can find it here : https://github.com/Gustoaxel/Clinical-autoencoder
+In this repository, you will find the code to perform the statistical study described in the paper.
+For the clinical part, you can find it here : https://github.com/Gustoaxel/Clinical-autoencoder

 When using this code , please cite Barlaud, M., Guyard, F.: Learning sparse deep neural networks using efficient structured projections on convex constraints for green ai.
 ICPR 2020 Milan Italy (2020)